jinto-ag/studyportal/README.md

 # studyportal
 It is an open source project based on django-next-jwt.
 Anyone who wants to learn something on their own through StudyPortal will help you achieve your goal.
+It has many features like note, book, reports, exams, dashboard and public profile.
+This project is divided into two parts, a backend using Django, djangorestframework and djangorestframework-simplejwt, and a frontend using next-react-mui libraries.
+You can donate to this project if you want.